clombion/turin_crash_course/Individual folders/Elena/RFP Exercise/Analysis Questions.md

 **What are the risks?**
 * Low Scalability of the proposed solution due to very different geographical contexts
+* Lack of data (remote locations) and challenges to obtain them
+* Data Privacy?
+* Language barriers?

 **What should a good response to this RFP contain?**
 * Data ideas: